 States may not use more than 10 percent of the funds received as authorized under Sec.
-40601(c)(3)(A)(i) for administrative costs associated with activities listed in Section III.
+40601(3)(c)(3)(A)(i) for administrative costs associated with activities listed in Section III.
 This limitation does not apply to an Initial grant of up to \$5.0 million received as authorized under Sec.
 40601(3)(c)(3)(A)(ii).
 However, States receiving the smaller Initial grants must nonetheless comply with 2 CFR § 200.414, which requires States to adhere to federally-approved indirect cost rate agreements.

+E. Certifications

-- E. Certifications (digital signatures are acceptable) - i.
-Small-Scale Grants: For small-scale grant applications up to \$5 million, a certification (see Attachment A) must be submitted to the Department that: - (a) The State has a plugging, remediation, and reclamation program in effect for orphaned wells; or - (b) The State has the capacity to initiate such a program; or - (c) The funds provided under this paragraph will be used to carry out any administrative action necessary to develop an application for a formula grant or performance grant. - ii.
-Large-Scale Grants: For large-scale grant applications up to \$25 million, a certification (see Attachment B) must be submitted to the Department that: - (a) The State is a Member State or Associate Member State of the Interstate Oil and Gas Compact Commission; - (b) There are 1 or more documented orphaned wells located in the State; and - (c) The State will use not less than 90 percent of the funding requested to issue new contracts, amend existing contracts, or issue grants for plugging of orphan wells, and reclamation of associated surface conditions by not later than 90 days after the date of receipt of the funds.
+- i.
+Small-Scale Grants: For small-scale grant applications up to \$5 million, a certification (see attached format) must be submitted to the Department that: - (a) The State has a plugging, remediation, and reclamation program in effect for orphaned wells; or - (b) The State has the capacity to initiate such a program; or - (c) The funds provided under this paragraph will be used to carry out any administrative action necessary to develop an application for a formula grant or performance grant. - ii.
+Large-Scale Grants: For large-scale grant applications up to \$25 million, a certification (see attached format) must be submitted to the Department that: - (a) The State is a Member State or Associate Member State of the Interstate Oil and Gas Compact Commission; - (b) There are 1 or more documented orphaned wells located in the State; and - (c) The State will use not less than 90 percent of the funding requested to issue new contracts, amend existing contracts, or issue grants for plugging of orphan wells, and reclamation of associated surface conditions by not later than 90 days after the date of receipt of the funds.

-V. RECOMMENDED STANDARDS FOR MEASUREMENT, PLUGGING, AND REMEDIATION estimate current emissions of methane, hydrogen sulfide, and other gas emissions.
-States are also encouraged to conduct post-plugging inspections and measurements to verify the lack of gaseous emissions or water contamination from plugged wells and the achievement of vegetation performance standards appropriate to the site's future land uses.
-Such post-plugging inspection and measurement will be documented to create a verifiable record of activities performed under the grant.
+V. RECOMMENDED STANDARDS FOR MEASUREMENT, PLUGGING, AND REMEDIATION i.
+As a best practice, States are encouraged to conduct an inspection of each orphaned well site being considered under this grant to measure or estimate current contamination of surface water and groundwater and to measure or estimate current emissions of methane, hydrogen sulfide, and other gas emissions.
+States are also expected to conduct post-plugging inspections and measurements to verify the lack of gaseous emissions or water contamination from plugged wells and the achievement of vegetation performance standards appropriate to the